yasiraftab123/Array-Codes/README.md

-# this folder contains array codes
+# this folder contains array code